opsuperchain/superchain/README.md

 Paste the following prompt into Cursor with agent mode selected:

 ```
 Hello!
-Please use `superchain-starter` as an npm library.
+Please use `@superchain/js` as an npm library.

-Read the superchain-starter README to determine how to build an app.
+Read the README to determine how to build an app.
 Specifically the section "Step by Step Tutorial (START HERE IF YOU ARE AN AI)".

 Use it to build a [INSERT YOUR SMART CONTRACT DESIGN HERE].